-It is proposed that Lithium Battery Technologies will be considered as the preferred battery technology.
+It is proposed that pre-assembled solid state battery technologies will be considered as the preferred battery technology.
 This is due to them being a mature and safe technology with regard to potential impacts on the environment in a WEF, modular and easy to install and due to their technical characteristics, will work well as energy storage systems for wind facilities, as well as supporting grid stability.
-Lithium Battery Technologies arrive on site pre-assembled.